yidanliu-psy/GameVis/README.md

 # final project
-code and data for my MSc final project

-`the report is coming soooooon!`
+code and data for my MSc final project. `the report is coming soooooon!`

 ## main takeaway information:
  - it's a large-scale analysis on the *Conquer Club* players' skill development